-The latest tax reform was enacted in December 2022, including modifications to the corporate income tax rate and the tax treatment of royalties, inkind and in cash.
+The latest tax reform was enacted in December 2022, including modifications to the corporate income tax rate and the tax treatment of royalties, in-kind and in cash.
+However, in November 2023, the Constitutional Court ruled that the modification that prohibited the deduction of royalties is unconstitutional, and such deductions are allowed as was the case until 2022.
 See Note 16 to our Consolidated Financial Statements.